Seoul South Korea Bucket List from a Local? Pssh, Kelly you are so NOT a Local

 But before you get out your hanky and cry for me South Korea, I am totally good now (three cheers for psychiatrists, therapists, and anti-depressants.
 Yes my friends, it takes a village to keep me mildly sane).
 Plus, my time in South Korea showed me a lot about myself and forced me to address some issues that I moved to get away from.

 So the problem was really me, not South Korea because this country is amazing.
 If it wasn’t, I wouldn’t have fallen in love the first time I was there and then gone to all the trouble of procuring a work visa to live there (no small feat I assure you).
 So while my Seoul South Korea travel time wasn’t the most amazing period in my life (I felt like total crap and was hungry all the time.
 My stomach roared like a fog horn) it really wasn’t because of Korea but because of me.
-So send me a virtual hug because I know you’re a kind soul and are super sad that I was totally Anorexic (I am an open book and thank God it wasn’t cancer and I am better now) and pretty miserable but let’s move on to happier things like butterflies, rainbows, unicorns, and what sort of things to do in Seoul.
+So send me a virtual hug because I know you’re a kind soul and are super sad that I was totally Anorexic (I am an open book and thank God it wasn’t cancer and I am better now) and pretty miserable but let’s move on to happier things like butterflies, rainbows, unicorns, and what sort of things to do in Seoul, as well as a ton of free things to do in Seoul, South Korea.

 1. Han River Cruise